shadow81627/daim/content/blog/setup-windows-subsystem-for-linux.md

 ## Setup

-1. Make sure you are using Windows Pro since Docker needs hyper-v which is only in the pro version
+1. Make sure you are using Windows Pro since Docker needs hyper-v which is in the pro version
 2. [Install Ubuntu from the Microsoft store](https://www.microsoft.com/p/ubuntu-2004-lts/9n6svws3rx71)
 3. Open the Ubuntu CLI app
 4. I recommend installing [Visual Studio Code](https://code.visualstudio.com/) with [WSL extensions](https://code.visualstudio.com/docs/remote/wsl) from Microsoft
 5. Then you can use the code command to open VS Code from Ubuntu WSL eg. `code .`
-6. For the best file system performance and proper inotify events to be fired the git repo code should be cloned in side of Ubuntu
+6. For the best file system performance and proper inotify events clone the git repo code in side of Ubuntu
-7. Make sure git is installed in Ubuntu WSL
+7. Install git in Ubuntu WSL
    `sudo apt-get install git`
 8. [Install docker](https://docs.docker.com/engine/install/ubuntu/)
 9. [Install docker compose](https://docs.docker.com/compose/install/)